-Introduction of research capacities and relevant technology can help adopt holistic approach of creating a healthcare system where innovations will be a sustainable instrument to value-based healthcare.
+Introduction of research capacities and relevant technology can help adopt holistic approach of creating a healthcare system where innovations will be a sustainable instrument to value-based healthcare system.
 This is true only when digital darwinism (a phenomenon when technological advances exceed societal, organizational and regulatory growth) can be prevented and transparent pricing mechanism can be introduced for the new cure.
 For convenient and mass healthcare, net zero waste can be adopted that can save precious resources.
-Few examples of healthcare shiny objects that have not yet made to the consumer friendly application include:

 Regenerative medicine is the use of human cells (onto another) to rejuvenate or regenerate another human tissues.
 However, this technology is not widely applicable and the commercial cost is not determined.
 It is also unclear whether the application of regenerative medicine will be significantly better than that of conventional care.